gdsbook/book/notebooks/04_spatial_weights.md

 w_adaptive.bandwidth
 ```

-And, we can visualize what these kernels look like on the map, too, by focusing on an individual unit and showing how the distance deacy attenuates the weight by grabbing the corresponding row of the full kernel matrix:
+And, we can visualize what these kernels look like on the map, too, by focusing on an individual unit and showing how the distance decay attenuates the weight by grabbing the corresponding row of the full kernel matrix:

 ```python caption="A Gaussian kernel centered on two different tracts."
 full_matrix, ids = w_adaptive.full()